LHT082024/LHT082024/README.md

 - Like an annoying child constantly asking "why?"
 I try to learn and<br/>
   understand how coding works and how different programs and software interact with each other.

-- Besides coding I spend an enormous amount of time drawing pictures and comics<br/>
+- Besides coding I spend an enormous amount of time writing and drawing comics<br/>
 that the edgy 14 year old I once was would have loved.

 ## What I use